 (3) The Graduate Student Council Travel Award.
 The UIC Graduate Student Council Travel Award is available to students actively participating in academic or professional meetings.
 To eligible applicants, the GSC gives awards of up to $275, which may be used for reimbursement of transportation, lodging, registration, and meal costs.

-Below is a list of post-doctoral fellowships.
-Dissertation fellowships provide graduate students with time to complete their manuscripts.
-Post-doctoral fellowships provide a similar opportunity for people who have recently earned their PhD.
-In some cases, however, postdoctoral fellowships entail teaching or other duties.
+Below is a partial list of post-doctoral fellowships.
+Some postdoctoral fellowships entail teaching or other duties.
 Each is administered separately and independent of UIC.
 Any questions should be directed to the administering institution.

 Alexander von Humboldt Foundation